ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/zelda3/plando_en.md

 ### Items
 - This module is disabled by default.
-- Has the options from_pool, world, percentage and either item and location or items and locations
+- Has the options from_pool, world, percentage, force and either item and location or items and locations
 - All of these options support subweights
 - percentage is the percentage chance for this block to trigger
     - is a number in the range [0, 100], can be omitted entirely for 100%